sensesx/MESSAGE101/README.md

 * Some functions and funcionality need a better implementation.
 * Fixes are going to be made.
 Be patient.

-As far as I'm concerned, no one would ever use this for production.
+As far as I'm concerned, no one would nor should ever use this on production.
 Anyway if you are wondering,
                         DON'T USE IN INSECURE ENVIROMNENTS